abinit/abinit/doc/tutorial/gwr1.md

 ```

 Once the calculation is finished, save the script reported below in a file,
-let’s say `conv_ntau.py`, in the same directory where we launched the calculation,
+let’s say `conv_ntau.py`, in the same directory where we have launched the calculation,
-make it executable and execute it as usual
+make it executable with `chmod` and execute it as usual.

 ```python
 #!/usr/bin/env python